darekaze/SpaceWx4Kids/src/data/monitor/en/monitor.md

 ## How to monitor space weather?

 Space weather can be observed from the ground and from space.
-On the ground, telescopes and optical instruments are used to record the number of [sun spots](#/en/phenomena/sunspots), as well as to observe [aurora](#/en/phenomena/aurora), which provide evidence of geomagnetic storms.
+On the ground, telescopes and optical instruments are used to record the number of <a href ="#/en/phenomena/sunspots">sunspots</a>, as well as to observe <a href="#/en/phenomena/aurora">aurora</a>, which provide evidence of geomagnetic storms.

 While observation from the ground is affected by Earth's atmosphere and weather, observation from space does not have such a limitation.
 As such, satellites and spacecraft have been used to monitor the space weather.